Ezra Klein's career makes more sense if you stop thinking of him as a pundit.

 That instinct is also why his work travels well across formats.
 Columns, podcasts, books, policy essays, and interviews all become versions of the same exercise.
 Klein is usually less interested in whether a thing is scandalous than in what incentives made it predictable.

 That can frustrate readers who want more certainty or more blood.
 It can also be clarifying.
-He is one of the rare mainstream political journalists who regularly asks not only who won an argument, but what hidden design shaped the argument in the first place.
+He is one of the rare mainstream political journalists who regularly asks who won an argument and what hidden design shaped the argument in the first place.

 Vox gave him a way to turn a media theory into a newsroom